-The architecture of some old homes are strong and aesthetically pleasing but it doesn’t always meet a modern homeowner’s lifestyle.
+The design of some old homes are strong and aesthetically pleasing but it doesn’t always meet a modern homeowner’s lifestyle.
 Some are not properly oriented, has badly positioned windows, has “box” rooms, and no open-plan layouts.
 There’s a need to renovate old homes like this, especially when you bought or inherited the structure.

 Consider an open-plan addition

 Open-plan layouts support the 21st-century lifestyle.
 People love outdoor living connections as well as the free-flowing interiors.
 So, instead of knocking interior walls down, why not build an open-plan addition?
 Build a modern structure that complements the existing structure.
 Harness the view and natural elements when designing an indoor-outdoor space.
 Then, rethink the purpose of the rooms in the original house.

 You’re not starting from scratch.
 You have an existing structure and your goal is to improve it through addition and a little alteration.

 It’s wise to locate your living room in the new structure.
 You will spend most of your time here, therefore you need to make it comfortable.
 Embrace passive-solar design principles so you can enjoy the summer breeze and the winter sun in this area.
 Provide a seamless connection to your outdoor living spaces as well.

 With a modern structure underway, you can assign a new bedroom, home office, mini theatre, playroom, or an ensuite to the existing rooms in the house.
 Fix its flaws: upgrade windows, insulation, ventilation, interior and exterior design.

 To make this happen (the right way), we encourage you to engage an architect or a building designer.
 They are the design professionals you need to make your renovation successful.